 The recognition of job achievements should also include a reasonable allowance for special circumstances.
-The adjustment of working conditions or schedules or responsibilities to account for special individual circumstances of women or other groups is not a favour, but rather having an even playing field inside the company as the company would like to have in the market versus its competitors, promoting a loyal division of tasks within the organization.
+The adjustment of working conditions or schedules or responsibilities to account for special individual circumstances of women or other groups is not a favour, but

 It also should be considered, not only the need to avoid direct and reverse discrimination or bias by judging and rewarding achievements in an even, transparent and fair way but the need of assigning positions and tasks using the best talents and skills available in both genders, thus promoting creativity and efficiency.